MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/multiplayer-build-region-lifecycle.md

   > Even though a build region may configured for say 50 standBy servers, a build region will be marked as **Deployed**, even if only one game server has reported **StandingBy**.
 - **Deleting**: The region is marked for deletion.
 All VMs are being de-provisioned.

-The transitions between these states are depicted in the following image and are described below:
+The transitions between these states are depicted in the following image and described below:

 ![Multiplayer - Build Region Status](media/tutorials/multiplayer-build-region-status.jpg)